Get ready for a less-stressed holiday season with these 15 easy tasks!

-Take time now to declutter any toys that are not be used.
+Take time now to declutter any toys that are not being used.
 Look through your main family gathering spots and make sure clutter is not gathering.

 Are you planning to make cookies or make some special treats?
 Make a list now of baking you will do and start a shopping list.

-Day 13- Wrap presents as they arrive and check it off your gift list.
+Day 13- Wrap presents as they arrive and check them off your gift list.